 - Forgetting that culture change comes last

 One of the best things you can do to avoid failure is follow the SAFe Implementation Roadmap.
-You don’t have to implement SAFe this way, but according to Scaled Agile Inc, the Roadmap graphic and 12 article series offer a proven formula for successfully implementing SAFe.
+You don’t have to implement SAFe this way, but according to Scaled Agile Inc, the Roadmap graphic offers a proven formula for successfully implementing SAFe.

 Understand the Secrets to Lean-Agile Leadership

 There is a major difference between a SAFe Transformation and a SAFe adoption.
 In an adoption, SAFe practices are mechanically utilized by the organization (sometimes this is called "Installing the Agile").
 This does not mean that the organizaton is transforming.

 For a true SAFe Transformation to occur, the Lean-Agile Mindset and Culture have to really set in.
 The best way for this to happen is through Lean-Agile Leadership.
 Characteristics of Lean-Agile leaders include:

 - Backing off and giving others a chance to lead

 - Leading by example and demonstrating purpose

 - Showing self-awareness

 So how can you and others in your organization acquire such characteristics?
 There are several ways.
 To start, check out 6 Videos that Reveal the Secrets of Lean-Agile Leadership, curated by Susan Strain.
 This article offers 6 videos, written descriptions, and key takeaways that explain the benefits of various Lean-Agile Leadership qualities.